stephencweiss/stephencharlesweiss.com/content/blog/2019-05-20/make-space-to-revisit-problems.md

 This maxim screams pragmatism.
 Don’t optimize too early.
 Get something working.
 Then, and only then, make it better.
 It’s also not my natural inclination.
 If I had my druthers, I would much rather do it _right_ the first time.

-The challenge, of course, is that I don’t know _how_ to do it “right.”
+The challenge, of course, is that I don’t know _how_ to do it "right."
 At least not at first.

 I sit down, plan my approach, trying to anticipate problems and how I’d solve them all in vain.
 Until I dive in and begin work, I don’t know everything.
 I can’t know everything.